doironm1ATWIT/DS_Foundations_Final_Project/README.md

  The model that had the highest accuracy in predicting genre in our dataset was Random Forest with a accuracy of 87.6 percent after hyperparameter tuning.

  For future research, I would like to look into predicting popularity in this dataset to see if genre, or any of the other features will contribute to the popularity value.
+I noticed other people on Kaggle have been using this dataset to predict popularity.

 ## Summary